terrortylor/go_cake_api_mix/README.md

 * PUT ingredient - adds an ingredient to a bowl
 * DELETE ingredient - deletes an ingredient from a bowl
+* POST bowl - creates a new bowl by name
 * GET bowl - returns bowl by name

 # Dependencies